CSLB Registrar and Board Members

 Diana Love | Governor Appointee | Public Member - Senior Citizen Organization

-Diana Love of Palmdale, was appointed by Governor Gavin Newsom.
+Diana Love, of Palmdale, was appointed by Governor Gavin Newsom in October 2019.
 Ms. Love is a member and immediate past president of the Los Angeles County Commission for Older Adults, an ambassador for the City of Palmdale, treasurer of the Inland Communities Democratic Headquarters Political Action Committee, as well as a national district liaison for the AARP.